docb/dbRackSequencer/README.md

 - '?????' gates are fired randomly
 - '▪▪▪▪▪' the gate will stay high for gliding to the next step

-If the glide button is on, there will be a portamento.
+If the glide button is on, there will be a portamento with speed adjustable by the glider knob.
 If the step is turned off it will be skipped.

 ### CYC